dcgerard/mouthwash_sims/README.md

     application](http://shiny.maths.usyd.edu.au/scHK/), clicking on
     “Default Values”, then immediately clicking “Download”.
 Then place this file, labeled “h-scHKgenes.csv”, in the [Data](Data) directory.

+    (Note: This shiny app is no longer being supported, so I placed the housekeeping genes that I downloaded in the [Data](Data) directory.)

 7.  `h-scHKgenes.csv`